lazarbeloica/gi-Boyer-Moore/README.md

 * sh - SecondHeuristic aka Imporived-Boyer-Moore-Horesepool-Sunday

-It is possible to give a composite heuristic to use by using a '+' between heuristics.
-Ex: bc+gs+fh - this will produce a composite of BadCharacter, GoodSufix and FirstHeuristc to be used
+It is possible to give a composite heuristic to use by using a '+' between heuristics. i.e.: bc+gs+fh - this will produce a composite of BadCharacter, GoodSufix and FirstHeuristc to be used

 It is necessary to specify a list of "file pattern" pairs to be used for the algorithm.
 This is done by giving a '-c' flag and a "file pattern" list that follows.
 The list elements should be separated with a ' '.

-Ex: ptyhom src/main.py -h fh+sh fh sh bc+gs -c C:\Canis_lupus_chr_1 ATGATG C:\Canis_lupus_chr_1 CTCTCTA C:\Canis_lupus_chr_1 TCACTACTCTCA C:\Phoenix_dactylifera_gen ATGATG
+i.e.: python src/main.py -h fh+sh fh sh bc+gs -c C:\Canis_lupus_chr_1 ATGATG C:\Canis_lupus_chr_1 CTCTCTA C:\Canis_lupus_chr_1 TCACTACTCTCA C:\Phoenix_dactylifera_gen ATGATG

-Note: Every given heuristic will be run against every given file.
+*Note*: Every given heuristic will be run against every given file-pattern combination.

 # Running Tests